-Diabetes is a common disease that occurs when your blood sugar, also called blood glucose, is too high.
-Type one diabetes is when the pancreas doesn’t make enough insulin, causing the blood glucose levels to rise.
+Diabetes is a common disease that occurs when your blood sugar is too high.
+Type one diabetes is when the pancreas doesn’t make enough insulin, causing blood glucose levels to rise.
 Type two diabetes is when the body produces enough insulin, it just doesn’t use it properly.

 Medicare Coverage for Diabetic Shoes

 If you have Traditional Medicare, you should expect to pay any unmet Part B deductible and 20% coinsurance for diabetic testing supplies purchased through a local store that accepts Medicare assignment or from the National mail-order contract suppliers.

 Those with a Medicare Part C Advantage Plan (such as an HMO or PPO), the plan you have will tell you which suppliers are in their network.

 If you have a Part D Prescription Drug plan, you’ll have coverage on anti-diabetic drugs that help maintain blood sugar.
 With most Part D Prescription plans there is a coinsurance or copayment, there may also be a deductible that applies, this will depend on the plan you choose to enroll in that is available in your area

 Durable Medical Equipment (DME) is covered under Medicare Part B medical, most diabetic supplies are considered DME supplies.

 - Blood sugar monitors

 - Lancet devices and lancets

 If you use insulin, you might be able to get up to 300 test strips and 300 lancets every 3 months.
 If you don’t use insulin, you might be able to get 100 test strips and 100 lancets every 3 months.